Published on august, 8, 2019 at starynkevitch.net/Basile/guile-tutorial-1.html. this is work in progress and incomplete.

 You are expected to read this twice to undestand all of it.
 On the second read, do follow the hyperlinks given here at least to check that the terminology is familiar to you, or else to bookmark that hyperlink for later reading, and also refer to the Revised5 Report on the Algorithmic Language Scheme, called R5RS.
 Take in mind that I am not a native English speaker.

-Refer also to the R5RS and its index, and to the Guile reference and tutorial.
+Refer also to the R5RS and its index, and to the Guile reference and tutorial and this Guile/Scheme tutorial.
+I greatly recommend reading Queinnec's Lisp in Small Pieces book (after SICP and this tutorial).

 You need a recent Linux distribution such as Debian, Ubuntu, Arch etc. Install some Guile 2 (preferably Guile 2.2) package on your system.